Direct estimation of arbitrary observables of an oscillator

-In this work, we present a one-fits-all technique to map the expectation value of any observable of a harmonic oscillator to a distinct transmon state detectable via a single-shot measurement.
-This method, dubbed the Optimized Routine for Estimation of any Observable (OREO), employs numerically optimized pulses to encode the expectation value of a target observable into the state of an auxiliary qubit, allowing oscillator properties to be extracted through standard qubit readout (Fig.~\ref{fig1}).
-This technique is implementable on any oscillator-qubit system that is universally controllable.
-Here, we experimentally execute OREO in a bosonic cQED architecture where a superconducting cavity dispersively couples to a transmon qubit enabling efficient measurement of several useful observables that are typically inaccessible directly.
+In this work, we present a one-fits-all technique to estimate the value of any observable associated with a harmonic oscillator via standard qubit measurements.
+This method, dubbed the Optimized Routine for Estimation of any Observable (OREO), employs numerically optimized pulses to encode the expectation value of a target observable into the state of an ancillary transmon, allowing oscillator properties to be extracted through standard qubit readout (Fig.~\ref{fig1}).
+OREO is implementable on any oscillator-qubit system that allows universal control on the oscillator space~\cite{sm}, such as trapped ions/atoms~\cite{meekhof1996generation,mccormick2019quantum}, cavity-QED~\cite{hacker2019deterministic}, and quantum acoustics~\cite{wollack2022quantum}.
+Compared to the standard Hadamard test, OREO offers a notable reduction in the resources required to obtain the expectation value of an arbitrary Hermitian operator~\cite{sm}.
+Here, we experimentally execute OREO in a bosonic cQED architecture, enabling efficient measurement of several useful observables that are typically inaccessible directly.
 In the first experiment, we probe the phase space quadratures and their higher-order moments, bridging a common gap in bosonic cQED systems, where direct quadrature measurement is typically hindered by the stationary nature of the oscillator mode.
-In the second, we apply OREO to quantify degrees of non-Gaussianity, providing an efficient means to assess quantum resources.
+In the second, we apply OREO to quantify degrees of non-Gaussianity, providing an efficient means to assess the quality of quantum resources.
 The last experiment expands on our technique by using the qubit to herald the projection of the oscillator onto an arbitrary state, which affords a strategy to perform robust state preparation independent of the initial condition of the oscillator.
-These results establish OREO as a versatile and effective tool for extracting information from oscillator states, broadening the capabilities of continuous-variable quantum information processing.

 Our implementation of OREO employs a standard bosonic cQED device~\cite{blais2004cavity}, shown in Fig.~\ref{fig1}, in which a three-dimensional superconducting cavity couples to a transmon qubit in the dispersive regime~\cite{sm}.
 A planar resonator patterned on the same transmon chip allows direct single-shot measurement of the transmon state.
 In such a system, universal control of the oscillator state has been demonstrated using numerically optimized drives on both the cavity and transmon~\cite{krastanov2015universal, heeres2017implementing}.
 Here, we expand the capabilities of this approach to realize direct mapping of the expectation value of any observable of the bosonic mode to the transmon state.